Website & blogs © Louis Kraft 2013-2020

 Know this, I don’t give up.
 I want Arapaho chief Left Hand to be as large as possible.
 I also want William Byers to be a major presence in the Sand Creek manuscript. … Hint, hint, hint.
 Ha-ha-ha. … I know the answer but I ain’t a tellin’.

 Last December I had a great phone conversation with Chuck Rankin, who had initially pitched me on writing about Sand Creek.
-It took us two years before we agreed upon a vision for the book and for me to create a 37-page proposal (that Chuck reviewed in progress and in which he had great input).
-Going into the project I knew I had bitten off a huge bite, but that would be worth all the wrong turns, dead ends, and honestly the struggle to use a select group of players drive a non-biography to conclusion. … I don’t get headaches; never.
+It took us two years before we agreed upon a vision for the book and then more years for me to create a 37-page proposal (that Chuck reviewed in progress and in which he had massive input) before we finally signed a contract in 2013. … Going into the project I knew I had bitten off a huge bite, but that would be worth all the wrong turns, dead ends, and honestly the struggle to use a select group of players to drive a non-biography to conclusion. … I don’t get headaches; never.
 That was then.
 Now is now, and now I get headaches.
-But then perhaps this is only because I have fallen on my head way too often.
+But then perhaps this is only because I have fallen on my head and cracked my skull open way too often.

 I have an angle to follow.
 It is not where you might think.
 It is not where I would have ever guessed.
-But it is close to home.
-My fingers are crossed that I can make my pitch and that my desire is fulfilled.
-I’ll soon know, but not you for you will have to wait.
+But it is close to LK’s desires.
+My fingers are crossed that I can make my pitch and that my arrow splits the arrow dead center in the target.
+I’ll soon know, but not you for you, for regardless if it is an LK win or yet another failure you will have to wait—most likely years for an answer.
 Sorry, but that’s just life in the real world.

 But an unforeseen problem